Students must apply via one of the following online application forms:-

 If you are not sure whether you qualify as a UK, EU or international student, find out more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 Postgraduates are highly employable and, on average, earn more than individuals whose highest qualification is an undergraduate degree.
-On completing this course, you will be equipped for a range of roles in the media and cultural industries.
+On completing this course you will have developed your skills of research, analysis and communication and be equipped for a range of roles in and beyond the media and cultural industries.

 Sign up to receive emails about your subject area.

 The University of Sunderland is collecting this data in order for you to receive information on your chosen subject(s).
 Your information will be stored securely in our Customer Relationship Management system which is provided by a 3rd party and used only for the administration and provision of this information.
 Should you choose to opt in to further communications we will also use your information to facilitate other useful marketing information based on your preferences.
 Further information on how your data is stored and used can be found in our Privacy notice - marketing.